Vanishing Chiral Algebras and H\"ohn-Stolz Conjecture: Supersymmetric Sigma Model and the Witten Genus

-Taking the limit $t \to \infty$, we obtain a formula that expresses $Z(M;q)$ in terms of characteristic classes of $M$.
-Since $H - P$ contains the potential $t^2 |V|^2$, supersymmetric states localize in this limit to the zeros of $V$.
-The zeros are the constant loops forming a copy of $M$ inside $\CL M$.
-Such localized states can be thought of as spinors on $M$, taking values in various vector bundles; an approximate supersymmetric state with $P = -d/24 + n$ is a spinor with values in the bundle given by the coefficient of $q^n$ in the series
+Taking the limit $g \to \infty$, we obtain a formula that expresses $Z(M)$ in terms of characteristic classes of $M$.
+Since $Q_+^2$ contains the potential

+in this limit supersymmetric states are supported mostly in the neighborhood of the configurations such that $\del_\sigma\phi = 0$.
+These are the constant loops, forming a copy of $M$ inside $\CL M$.
+Such localized states can be thought of as spinors on $M$.
+More precisely, approximate supersymmetric states with $P = -d/24 + n$ can be identified to leading order with spinors taking values in the vector bundle $V_n$, which is the coefficient of $q^n$ in the series